dambach/persPage2020/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       text: |-
-      Hello, I'm updating my website.
-It will be back soon !
+        Hello, I'm updating my website, it will be back soon.
 In the meantime, find me on social networks and don't hesitate to contact me.
     design:
       background:
         color: black